mjosaarinen/py-acvp-pqc/README.md

 *   ML-KEM: [fips203.py](fips203.py) is a self-contained implementation of [FIPS 203 ML-KEM](https://doi.org/10.6028/NIST.FIPS.203) a.k.a.
 Kyber.
 *   ML-DSA: [fips204.py](fips204.py) is a self-contained implementation of [FIPS 204 ML-DSA](https://doi.org/10.6028/NIST.FIPS.204) a.k.a.
 Dilithium.
+*   SLH-DSA: [fips205.py](fips205.py) is a self-contained implementation of [FIPS 205 SLH-DSA](https://doi.org/10.6028/NIST.FIPS.205) a.k.a.
+SPHINCS+.
 *   Test vector json parsers: [test_mlkem.py](test_mlkem.py) and [test_mldsa.py](test_mldsa.py).
 *   Test vectors: there's a local copy of relevant json test vectors from NIST in [json-copy](json-copy).
 These can be synced with [https://github.com/usnistgov/ACVP-Server/tree/master/gen-val/json-files](https://github.com/usnistgov/ACVP-Server/tree/master/gen-val/json-files).

-The main functions have unit tests:
+The main functions have unit tests.
+For ML-KEM:

 ```
 $ python3 fips203.py